gvwilson/sensibleadventures/cloudherd/new.md

 men!"
 And with that he was gone, falling again as Pillow flew toward the nearest archer, a horde of howling trolls crashing through the trees below in pursuit.

+The soldier dragged Thokmay up onto Pillow as his two companions let the rope run through their hands a stride at a time.
+Colonel Bonzon shouted something unintelligible as he swung beneath the cloud, kicking and waving his arms in a vain attempt to stop himself from spinning.

+For a long moment Noxy couldn't see his target, but there!
+The archer hidden in the tree swept aside his ragged poacher's cape, slung his bow over his shoulder, and leaped into the air to grab the colonel's swordbelt.
+"Haul!" the colonel shouted.

+A few heartbeats later the archer scrambled up onto the cloud and rolled over onto his back, lungs heaving.
+The colonel dropped for the third and final time.

+But even as he swung beneath the cloud, the trolls below spotted the second archer.
+They surged toward his tree like a gray flood.
+Dragger reared up and pounded his chest, roaring a challenge at the colonel as the archer fired and fired again until he was out of arrows.
+He was trying to draw his sword when the trolls reached him, and then it was over.

+His lifeless body hit the ground a few heartbeats later.

+"Haul up!" the colonel shouted.
+His soldiers pulled him back onto the cloud.
+For a moment everyone just sat there and panted for breath.

+Colonel Bonzon looked at the prince with no more emotion in his eyes than a stone.
+"You'd better be worth it," he said coldly.
+Before Thokmay could reply, he turned to Grappa Gas.
+"Get us back to Stale."

+Noxy wiped angry tears from her eyes.
+Thokmay wasn't even bothering to do that.
+He just let them run, two glistening tracks down his cheeks, one smooth and one interrupted by the scars Kulbinder had given him.
+On impulse, Noxy leaned against him, then put her arm around his shoulders and squeezed.
+She had no idea what to say, but he leaned back against her anyway.

+They rode in silence as a new day brightened around them.
+Noxy laid her hand on Pillow and closed her eyes so that she could see what the cloud was seeing.
+Forest stretched out in all directions below them, interrupted only by the sparkling thread of the little river.
+There was another lake ahead, and probably another after that, on and on until the water reached a river that people knew well enough to name.
+It wouldn't be the Tangrapriye---that lay on the other side of the Brumosos.
+Maybe the Trout?
+She had learned all of the rivers' names as a little girl, poring over maps with Rash and Sensy as they planned the journeys they would take together when they were older.

+*All right?* Pillow mind-asked.

+*No,* Noxy replied, and then, *Thank you for asking.*  She couldn't remember if she had ever thanked a cloud before.

+*Beside water,* Pillow mind-said a moment later.  *Ahead.*

+Noxy blinked.  *What?*

+*He says, beside water,* Pillow repeated.  *Ahead.*  She paused.
+*Sharp feet with,* she added disapprovingly.

+Noxy's heart missed a beat.
+"Kulbinder?" she breathed.
+Thokmay stiffened under her arm, but didn't raise his head.

+*Sharp feet,* Pillow confirmed.  *With old voice.* The picture the cloud's thoughts formed in Noxy's mind was like a majestic old bull stretching from horizon to horizon, but covered in gray fur.
+It could only be Linger.

+*He asks, can you?* As Pillow passed on the question, Grappa Gas turned to look at her.
+Noxy didn't know how much of the mental conversation he could overhear.
+Or what he would do, she realized, her heart aching.
+She loved the old man.
+After her father left, he had taken her down to the pond every morning for weeks to feed the fish and told her one improbable story after another.
+She could only imagine what he must be feeling---what the soldiers must have threatened to do to Aft to make him do their bidding.
+She didn't want to hurt him, but sometimes you didn't get to choose.

+She laid her head on Thokmay's shoulder.
+"You really can't swim?" she asked quietly.

+"Just a little," Thokmay replied.
+When one of the soldiers looked over, he began to stroke her hair slowly, as if he was stroking Kulbinder's ears.
+The soldier's stern expression softened slightly and he went back to watching the forest slide by beneath them.

+"Try to fall straight," Noxy murmured.
+"And cross your legs.
+The boys always say, cross your legs."

+She felt him freeze as he realized what she was planning.
+It had only been a few days since he had almost drowned.
+Would he---

+"Thanks for the warning," he said, and this time when Noxy squeezed his shoulders, she meant it.

+A hundred strides...
+Fifty...
+They were over the lake.
+Noxy couldn't see Linger or Kulbinder through Pillow's eyes, but she could feel the old troll's presence.
+How could she ever have missed it?
+Pillow was right---he was as big as a cloud.

+*Must be quick,* she told Pillow, shaping a picture in her head.  *As quick as lightning.* She stood.
+Thokmay stood beside her and took her hand.

+Colonel Bonzon's head snapped around.
+"Sit down," he ordered.

+Noxy looked him in the eye and smiled.  *Now!* she told Pillow.
+She mind-heard Grappa Gas's second-hand astonishment as the cloud beneath her weakened and thinned and pulled back, and then she and Thokmay were falling toward the freezing blue water below.